IBM-Cloud/isv-power-vsi-product-deploy-sample/README.md

 ## Before you begin

-  Verify that your custom image is publicly available in all supported regions.
+  1. Verify that your custom image is publicly available in all supported regions.

-  Make sure that you have the following IBM Cloud Identity and Access Management (IAM) permissions:
+  2. Verify that you have Manager service access role for IBM Cloud Schematics.

-   * Manager service access role for IBM Cloud Schematics
+  3. Review and Verify the Identity and Access Management (IAM) information at [Managing Power Systems Virtual Servers (IAM)](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-managing-resources-and-users).
-   * TODO: Need IAM Permissions for Power here...
+  4. Create a public and private SSH key that you can use to securely connect to your Power Systems Virtual Server.
+To create a public and private SSH key, see [Adding an SSH key](https://cloud.ibm.com/docs/ssh-keys?topic=ssh-keys-adding-an-ssh-key).

-  TODO: Anything else needed here?
+  5. You cannot create a private network during the VM provisioning process.
+You must first use the Power Systems Virtual Server user interface, command line interface (CLI), or application programming interfaced (API) to [create one](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-configuring-subnet).

 ## Required resources